 Philippines and Muslim rebels agree peace deal

-The agreement is expected to be signed formally on 15 October in the Philippine capital, Manila.
+The agreement was reached after talks in Malaysia and is expected to be signed formally on 15 October in the Philippine capital, Manila.

 Kate McGeown reports.